-Refer to Notes 6 and 21.11 in the consolidated financial statements.

-The total carrying value of investment properties held by the Group as at December 31, 2021 amounts to P57.4 million.
+Key Audit Matter How our audit addressed the Key Audit Matter Recoverability of investment properties Refer to Notes 6 and 21.11 in the consolidated financial statements.
+The total carrying value of investment properties held by the Group as at December 31, 2022 amounts to P57.4 million.
 A testing of the recoverability is necessary considering that the said investment properties have not undertaken significant development.
-The estimated fair values of the Group's investment properties approximate P618.79 million as at December 31, 2021. | The Group has assessed whether impairment indicators exist by referencing to the fair values of the investment properties as at December 31, 2021 using the market approach.
+The estimated fair values of the Group's investment properties approximate P967.48 million as at December 31, 2022.
+The Group has assessed whether impairment indicators exist by referencing to the fair values of the investment properties as at December 31, 2022 using the market approach.
 Under this approach, the fair values are based on management's information about the sales prices of comparable properties within the vicinity.
 We obtained the appraisal reports for investment properties and assessed the independence and competence of the external appraiser engaged by the Group.
-Further, the assumptions and methods used by the external appraiser in the valuations were evaluated for relevance and reasonableness.
-We also tested management's assessment of fair values by comparing the market values used by management as at year-end against prices of similar properties in the areas where the properties are located.
-We likewise assessed the future possible uses of the properties based on current conditions and locations.
-The results of procedures performed and discussions with management did not reveal any indicators of impairment as at December 31, 2021. |
+We also obtained an understanding of the external appraiser's work including the data, assumptions and calculation methods utilized and evaluated the relevance and reasonableness of the external appraiser's findings and conclusions and consistency with other audit evidence we obtained.
+We likewise assessed the highest and best use of the properties based on current conditions and locations.
+The results of procedures performed and discussions with management did not reveal any indicators of impairment as at December 31, 2022.